Diagnosis of autism: DSM-5-TR criteria

+People who do not meet the formal diagnostic criteria for autism spectrum disorder may be classified as falling under the broader autism phenotype.
+The broader autism phenotype is an informal classification that covers people who have some traits similar to autism, but who do not meet the diagnostic criteria for autism.
+It falls in between typical behaviors and autism itself.

 Diagnostic process

 Ideally, the diagnosis of autism spectrum disorder (ASD) is made by a team of clinicians—such as pediatricians, medical specialists, psychologists, therapists and neurologists—based on information from the affected individual, caregivers, educators, other medical professionals, and direct observation.

 The age at which ASD is diagnosed varies.
 Some children can be diagnosed as early as 18 months, although diagnoses before age two are less reliable.
 Diagnostic stability increases over the first three years of life; for example, a one-year-old who meets criteria is less likely than a three-year-old to do so later.
 More severe forms of ASD are usually identified earlier.
 Delays in appointment scheduling and the cost of care can also postpone diagnosis.

 Screening usually begins with a pediatrician or primary care physician taking a developmental history and performing a physical examination.
 If concerns arise, the physician may refer the individual for assessment to an ASD specialist who evaluates cognitive, communication, and family factors using standardized tools while considering any associated medical conditions.
 A pediatric neuropsychologist may also assess behavior and cognitive abilities to support diagnosis and guide educational planning.

 After diagnosis, additional testing may be performed.
 A clinical genetics evaluation is often recommended when symptoms suggest a genetic cause.
 Although up to 40% of ASD cases are linked to genetic factors, comprehensive genetic testing is not routinely recommended.
 Current U.S. and U.K. guidelines limit testing to high-resolution chromosome and fragile X analysis.
 Metabolic and neuroimaging tests are also not routinely used for diagnosis.

 In the United Kingdom, the National Autism Plan for Children recommends that diagnosis be completed within 30 weeks of first concern, though few assessments meet this target.
 Increased awareness, broader diagnostic criteria, and improved access to care have contributed to more adults receiving ASD diagnoses.
 Diagnosing adults poses unique challenges because it relies on accurate developmental histories and may be complicated by coping strategies—known as "masking" or "camouflaging"—that conceal symptoms.